chromaui/learnstorybook.com/content/angular/en/screen.md

 ## Supplying context with decorators

-The easiest way to do this is to create a wrapper component and include it in the declarations of the module.
-By doing so, the instances of the providers we've configured are also available in out host component's constructor.
-This will allow us to dispatch an action that will create an error inside the store:
+The easiest way to do this is to supply the `Store` to our module and initialise the state as if this were a full app:

 ```typescript
 import { storiesOf, moduleMetadata } from '@storybook/angular';